datacommonsorg/data/scripts/biomedical/mesh/README.md

 ### Overview

-This directory stores the scripts used to convert the xml obtained from the NCBI webpage into five different csv files, each describing the relation between records, concepts, terms, qualifiers and descriptors, and generating dcids for each.
+This directory stores the scripts used to convert the xml obtained from the NCBI webpage into five different csv files, each describing the relation between supplementary records, concepts, terms, qualifiers and descriptors, and generating dcids for each.
 The MeSH data stores the vocabulary thesaurus used for indexing articles for PubMed.
-In addition, the scripts are used to map ther PubChem compound IDs to the MeSH descriptor and record IDs, joining on MeSH record name/PubChem compoundID.
+In addition, the scripts are used to map ther PubChem compound IDs to the MeSH descriptor and supplementary record IDs, joining on MeSH supplementary record name/PubChem compoundID.

-- For mapping the MeSH descriptor ID with the MeSH record ID, the [supplementary file](https://nlmpubs.nlm.nih.gov/projects/mesh/MESH_FILES/xmlmesh/supp2022.xml) is used.
+- For mapping the MeSH descriptor ID with the MeSH supplementary record ID, the [supplementary file](https://nlmpubs.nlm.nih.gov/projects/mesh/MESH_FILES/xmlmesh/supp2022.xml) is used.
 - For mapping the MeSH descriptor ID with each of the three other IDs: concept ID, term ID, qualifier ID, the [descriptor file](https://nlmpubs.nlm.nih.gov/projects/mesh/MESH_FILES/xmlmesh/desc2022.xml) is used.
-- For mapping the PubChem compound ID with the MeSH record and descriptor ID, the [pubchem file](https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/Extras/CID-MeSH) is used.
+- For mapping the PubChem compound ID with the MeSH supplementary record and descriptor ID, the [pubchem file](https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/Extras/CID-MeSH) is used.

 ### Notes and Caveats